CleverRaven/Cataclysm-DDA/doc/SIDEBAR_MOD.md

 Str: 8  Dex: 9  Int: 7  Per: 11
 ```

 ### Root layouts

 There are two important "root layout" widgets defined in `data/json/ui/sidebar.json`:

-- Widget id "root_layout_wide" is used for "labels" and "classic" sidebars
+- Widget id "root_layout_wide" is used for "labels" and "classic" sidebar layouts
-- Widget id "root_layout_narrow" is used for "compact" and "labels narrow" sidebars
+- Widget id "root_layout_narrow" is used for "compact" and "labels narrow" sidebar layouts

 Modify or override the root layout widget to define all sub-layouts or child widgets you want to see
-in the custom section of your sidebar.
+in the "Custom" section those legacy sidebar options.

+Or, modify the existing "sidebar" widget (or create your own) to fully customize your sidebar
+experience, as described in the next section.

+## Sidebar widget

+The highest-level widget style is "sidebar", which represents the entire display region on the right
+(or left) edge of the screen.
+It is much like a "layout", but includes a "width" in characters, and
+its list of "widgets" are not rows or columns, but a list of sections that may be rearranged or
+toggled in-game to customize how they are displayed.

+Each "layout" in the "sidebar" corresponds to a `panel_layout` instance.

+To ensure minimum usability, the "width" this must be at least the width of the "compact" or "labels
+narrow" sidebars, at 32 characters; any smaller value is rounded up to 32.

 ## Colors